 - All students who complete their applications, indicate an interest in funding, and are formally accepted into a graduate program in criminology and criminal justice will be considered for graduate assistantships.

-- Each member of the Graduate Committee will review incoming students’ files and rank each student based on merit as it pertains to their application materials (i.e., personal statement, undergraduate GPA, GRE scores), academic preparation, professional experience, as well as departmental priorities.
+- Each member of the Graduate Committee will review incoming students’ files and rank each student based on merit as it pertains to their application materials (i.e., personal statement, undergraduate GPA), academic preparation, professional experience, as well as departmental priorities.

 - Members of the Graduate Committee will meet to discuss files and individual rankings in order to create a final ranking.